LeapChain/leapchain-js/docs/validator.md

   recipient,
 }));

-await bank.addBlocks("fakeBalanceLock", transactions, new tnb.Account("fakeSigningKey", "fakeAccountNumber"));
+await bank.addBlocks("fakeBalanceLock", transactions, new leap.Account("fakeSigningKey", "fakeAccountNumber"));
 /* the above code is explained in the Banks section, and for the sake not being repetitive, please refer to the "Adding Blocks" subsection of Banks for explanation of this code*/